 County subdivisions and codes enforcement are carried out by the County Mayor’s Office.
-Mayor Greer can be reached at 731-642-5212 for further information.
+Mayor Ridgeway can be reached at 731-642-5212 for further information.

 Henry County does not have local zoning regulations in unincorporated areas of the county.
 Building Permits are not required in unincorporated areas of the county, however, Commercial Businesses must follow State of Tennessee Fire Codes.
 Any Electrical Connections to local electric company will have to be inspected by the State Electrical Inspector.
 Contact Paris Board of Public Utilities at 642-1322 for additional information.
 Any propety installing a septic tank system will have to have soil tested by Health Dept.